XpectraNet/xpectranet-codex/arcs/arc-0-protocol-ontology-and-symbolic-foundations/codex.md

-# 🧠 Arc 0 — Protocol Ontology & Symbolic Foundations
+# 🧠 Codex Arc 0 — Protocol Ontology & Symbolic Foundations

 > “Before memory can be stored, it must be understood.”